tjcarney89/swift-dictionaryIteration-readme-ios-0217/README.md

 Yes, you can.
 A Swift `Dictionary` supports _iteration_, just like an array.
 When you iterate through a Swift dictionary, though, you get back both the key and value for every entry in the dictionary (unlike an array, where you just get back the item, since arrays don't have keys and values).

-Imagine you want to iterate through each of the airport codes and names and print the message "The abbreviation for &lt;Airport&gt; is &lt;Code&gt>."
+Imagine you want to iterate through each of the airport codes and names and print the message "The abbreviation for < Airport > is < Code >."
 How would you pull that off?

 Given the above constant definition for `airports`, you could easily do something like this: